 Open access article processing charge (APC) information

-The APC for this journal is currently waived for an introductory period, discounted from the full rate of $1500 USD.
+The APC for this journal is currently $750 USD, discounted from the full rate of $1500 USD.
 This introductory rate is available for a limited time.

 Please direct any queries to IRPeditors@gmail.com